Disclaimer: I do not own My Little Pony Friendship Is Magic.

 "The honor is mine," said Celestia, "Your name has been ringing out in Canterlot a lot in recent years, always alongside favorable references to your character and work.
 Please, allow me to introduce my sister, Princess Luna."

 She held out a hoof towards Luna, and wiggled an eyebrow to boot.
 It took the earth pony a moment to catch on that he was supposed to bow to her too.
-Luna ignored his bow and courtesy.
+Luna ignored his bow.

 "And this is my star pupil, Twilight Sparkle, along with her dragon companion and her friends, the wielders of the Elements of Harmony.
 Girls – and Spike – this is Brainy Bright, who will head up the forthcoming demonstration."

-"What of it?" asked Bright defensively, "Unicorns aren't the only ones interested in the field.
+"I'm an earth pony, what of it?" asked Bright with a clenched jaw, "Unicorns aren't the only ones interested in the field.
 I am a theoretical magicianist – I research and document, and in some cases, invent.
 I don't see that it matters whether I can do magic or not."

 He was completely right, of course.
 Twilight blushed over her outburst.
 She had never met an earth pony with magical expertise before, but the fact that he had reached his current eminence without actually being able to cast spells himself only spoke higher of his brilliance.